2019 AWARD WINNERS

 Washington Metro High School Coach of the Year

-The DC Touchdown Club presented by Capital Bank N.A. enjoyed a beautiful night as it honored a Super Bowl MVP, one of the best broadcasters in the business and one of the most influential college coaches of all-time at its sixth annual 3M Awards Dinner on Thursday night before a capacity crowd of more than 300.
+-- The DC Touchdown Club presented by Capital Bank N.A. brought together the National Capital Region’s football community as it honored a Pro Football Hall of Famer, a Naismith Memorial Hall of Famer, a legendary broadcaster and soon-to-be NFL first-round draft pick at its seventh annual 3M Awards Dinner on Thursday night before a capacity crowd of 300.

-With a handful of his former teammates and several co-workers in attendance, Washington Redskins executive and Super Bowl XXII Most Valuable Player Doug Williams was presented the Founder’s Award for all of his contributions to the game of football.
-Play-by-play announcer Mike Patrick, who worked 35 years at ESPN and was on the call for countless college football and basketball games, was honored with a Lifetime Achievement Award.
+With several former teammates and current co-workers in attendance, Washington Redskins former cornerback and current George Mason University administrator Darrell Green was presented the Founder’s Award for his contributions to the game of football.
+Play-by-play announcer Verne Lundquist, known as one of the leading voices in college football, was honored with a Lifetime Achievement Award.

 Those awards highlighted a special evening as guests celebrated the best and brightest players in the Washington area.